-Awana Clubs start in August and run through May, but new members and visitors are always welcome to join in the fun!
+For this year, Awana Clubs start on September 23 and run through May, but new members and visitors are always welcome to join in the fun!

 The Cubbies curriculum features handbooks written in a fun, storybook style that appeals to preschoolers age 3 and up.
 Each section combines basic Scripture memory with parent-child activities to help a child grasp a simple biblical truth.

 Sparks take kindergarten through second grade children on a road deeper into God’s Word while giving unsaved boys and girls regular opportunities to hear the gospel and come to faith in Jesus Christ.
 Our Spark boys and girls frequently come to an understanding of their need to trust Christ as their personal Savior while in Sparks.